abdulrahmanhatem/wall-clock/README.md

 [Live Wall Clock](https://abdulrahmanhatem.github.io/wall-clock/)

 ## Description
-Welcome abroad fellow developer, here you will find the details of wall clock project story
+Welcome abroad fellow developer, here you will find the details of my wall clock project story.

 ### Motivation
 When I saw this beautiful minimalist clock design , I encouraged myself to implement it with HTML, CSS and Javascript.